 The Health Centre is staffed by a multidisciplinary health care team who all strive to offer the best available care to each individual who comes through the door.

 Pupils can ‘drop in’ between 7.30am and 9.30pm to see a nurse, although for non-urgent matters we ask them to come during their breaks or their free time.
-If a pupil becomes ill or injured in school time they must tell a teacher or member of staff who will organise their safe transfer to the Health Centre.
-Overnight they must contact their HM, AHM or Resident Tutor who will get appropriate help.
 For their own safety all pupils coming to the Health Centre will be logged in and out on the school’s computer system.

 St Edward’s GPs are Dr Matthew Cheetham, Dr Lorna Montieth and Dr Lynsey Bennett who are supported by a team of GPs and Practice Nurses at the Summertown Health Centre.
 They hold a surgery, by appointment, in the School Health Centre every weekday between 11.30am and 12.30pm.
 In an emergency they will see pupils either at Summertown Health Centre or in the School Health Centre at their discretion.
 It is not possible for day pupils to be seen by the School GP unless they are registered at Summertown Health Centre.
 Day pupils will remain registered with their home GP.